5shadesofr3d/ECE421Winter2019Assignment1/README.txt

 have methods and objects that will handle normal matrix calculations and for sparse matrix calculations

-The unit test cases will be writtent as follows:
+The unit test cases will be written as follows:
 - We must use the "design by contract" approach.
 The following method is explained below
 - We must also use the unit test case package explained in Lab 3